-All our Scottish cruises throughout the islands and Sounds of the Outer and Inner Hebrides and Argyll are designed with the region's spectacular wildlife in mind and our guests are always delighted at the wealth of wildlife they encounter on our cruises.
+All our Scottish cruises throughout the islands and Sounds of the Outer Hebrides, Inner Hebrides and Argyll are designed with the region's spectacular wildlife in mind and our guests are always delighted at the wealth of wildlife they encounter on our cruises.
 All of our Scottish small boat cruises are wildlife cruises.
-But please note that all our itineraries are example itineraries and are, of course, weather dependent.
-Occasionally we might choose an alternative route and night anchorage.
+Depending upon the weather and nature’s conditions, wildlife viewing varies.

-From the decks of the St Hilda or Seahorse II and from the tender we can see an incredible amount of rare bird and marine life.
+From the decks and from the tender we can see an incredible amount of rare bird and marine life.
 We can set lobster pots, explore the rock pools and even fish for our supper - all this makes for a perfect Scottish wildlife holiday.

 Recently we had a humpback whale breach in front of the boat - that was a truly unforgettable example of wildlife Scotland.